Old Tom Morris Award

 The Old Tom Morris Award is the Golf Course Superintendents Association of America's most prestigious honor.
 It is presented each year to an individual who "through a continuing lifetime commitment to the game of golf has helped to mold the welfare of the game in a manner and style exemplified by Old Tom Morris."

 Morris (1821–1908) was greenskeeper and golf professional at the St Andrews Links Trust Golf Club of St. Andrews, Scotland; a four-time winner of The Open Championship (1861, 1862, 1864 and 1867); and ranked as one of the top links designers of the 19th century.

 The recipient of this award is determined by the GCSAA Board of Directors.
-The award is presented annually at the GCSAA Education Conference, held in conjunction with the Golf Industry Show.
+The award is presented annually at the GCSAA Conference and Trade Show.